The Bankrate promise

 Getting access to an IPO before it begins trading isn’t easy.
 Here’s what you’ll need to do if you hope to have a chance.

 - Meet eligibility requirements.
 Just having an account isn’t enough.
 You’ll need to meet certain eligibility requirements that can vary from broker to broker.
 You may need to have a certain amount in assets with the broker or be considered an active trader.
-At TD Ameritrade, you need to have at least $250,000 in your account or have traded at least 30 times in the past three months, among other requirements.

 - Request shares.
 Once you meet the eligibility requirements, you’ll need to request shares from the broker.
 But it’s far from guaranteed that you’ll get shares just because you request them.
 Brokers have a set number of shares available and you may not be able to get any of them.